Skip to content

 Mechanism

-3. Collateral: The commercial bank offers eligible government securities as collateral to the RBI.
+3. The bank provides government securities as collateral.

-4. Lending at Repo Rate: The RBI lends the requested funds to the commercial bank at the prevailing repo rate.
-This rate represents the cost of borrowing for the commercial bank.
+4. The Reserve Bank of India will then lend the funds at the repo rate.
+Repo rate is the cost of borrowing for the commercial bank.

-5. Repurchase Agreement: The 'repurchase agreement' means the commercial bank commits to buying back the same securities from the RBI at a specified future date (usually overnight or for a very short period) at a slightly higher price, which includes the original borrowed amount plus the interest calculated at the repo rate.
+5. The repurchase agreements ('repo') are where the commercial bank agrees to purchase the same collateralised securities back from the Reserve Bank of India on a specified date in the future (typically overnight or for a very short term) at a slightly higher price, which is the amount borrowed and also includes the interest as determined by the repo rate.

 What makes the Repo Rate significant?
 (Its Effect on the Economy)

-One important monetary policy tool that affects the entire economy is the repo rate:
+One key monetary tool that is impactful throughout the entire economy is the repo rate.

 Management of Liquidity